peanutshawny/nfl-sports-betting/README.md

 # mapping new scores to fav/notfav teams
 nfl_df <- mutate(.data = nfl_df, win_loss = if_else(score_fav > score_notfav, "fav", "underdog"))
 ```
 Adding home/away win variable, editing weather detail variable to specify indoor/outdoor conditions.
-Any absence of "DOME" is presumed to have been played outdoors with the roof open
+Any absence of "DOME" is presumed to have been played outdoors with the roof open.

 ```r
 # setting weather detail to character so as to avoid errors